Pikachu-org/green-field-project/README.md

 Code Description:

 Front-End:
-  the main module is the "userApp"
+  the main module is the "userApp" which is injected with all the AngularJS files that are used, and it renders all the result using the ng-App directive on index.html. we have 3 AngularJS controllers deals with: Registering, Searching, Logging out. bootstrap and css for the design.

+Back-End:
+  used Express with Nodejs for the server and MongoDB with Mongoose for the database. fetching pictures and video from an API.